Sydney/Eora is blessed with some of the world’s best harbour and ocean views, so breathtaking waterfront restaurants are basically a given.

 Otto

 This waterfront restaurant that's been kicking for over 20 years is all about simple and seasonal Italian dining, with an epic selection of snacks and starters, pretty pasta dishes, and premium Australian proteins.
-We suggest rounding up a group of eight or more so you can jump on the $145pp, four-course menu with bottomless drinks from $65pp.
+We suggest rounding up a group of eight or more so you can jump on the $115 four-course menu, with a bottomless drinks add-on available for $50pp.

 Ormeggio At The Spit